xavierbox/Deep-Learning-Uncertainty/docs/README.md

 it is not obvious how to do so.
 The large-scale models cover a vast area but the resolution is coarse.
 The local stations provide a finer time and space resolution (sometimes) but cover little extent.

-##### Geotechnics
 The aforementioned problem is found everywhere in science and engineering.
-We basically need to change the name of the variables and the problem is the same in other fields.
-In geotecnical applications, modelling stress at different length scales is just an example that will be used in this project.
+In  <b> Geotecnics </b> we basically need to change the name of the variables (temperature to stress) and the problem is the same.
+Modelling stress at different length scales will be the objective of this project.
 The methodology presented, however, is of general application.
+At present, an ongoing project is exploring the potential of applying this technique with some adaptations in finance.

-##### Finance
+##### Method

 This project proposes a methodology to estimate 3D geo-spatial field (such as stress in the subsurface) by a hybrid method combining finite element modelling and neural networks.